What Is a Luxury Good?

 Demand for luxury goods is typically driven by perceived value (that is, being a status symbol) as much as product quality and design.
 Brand awareness is an important aspect of the luxury market.
 These high-end items from exclusive brands are expensive, putting them out of reach of many consumers, which can add to their allure.

-If you’re simply curious about luxury goods or contemplating buying some, read on to understand what makes them special.
-You’ll learn:
+If you’re simply curious about luxury goods or contemplating buying some, read on to understand what makes them special, the pros and cons of purchasing high-end products, and how to afford a luxury item.

 Luxury items are defined by their exclusivity and higher cost, which limits access to them.
 To put it simply, they are expensive!
 Once a luxury item becomes more readily available at a lower price point, it may lose its appeal, and demand wanes.

 Different cultures around the globe have varying tastes about what luxury goods are.
 That is, what is considered a highly desirable luxury good in one society may not be as valuable in another.
-However, there are brands that have become international icons of living well; you’ll learn more about them shortly.
+However, there are brands that have become international icons of living well (more on that below).

-Luxury goods are linked to the economics term “conspicuous consumption,” which occurs when consumers buy higher priced goods to display their wealth and class status.
-People who want to publicly communicate their economic and social status will buy luxury goods that signal that message.
+Luxury goods are linked to the economic term “conspicuous consumption,” which occurs when consumers buy higher priced goods to display their wealth and class status.
+People who want to publicly communicate their economic and social status may buy luxury goods that signal that message.
 Purchasing luxury goods is typically tied to a consumer having more expendable cash.
-The item may not exactly be affordable given their income, but it could be more accessible as a splurge as their earning power rises.
+That said, some people spend well beyond their means in order to own a luxury item.

 Examples of Luxury Items